KevanMacGee/LinkBoard/app/code-review-report-2025-10-23.md

 ---

-## ISSUE-3
+## ~~ISSUE-3~~

 **Issue identified and documented:** October 23, 2025 19:17 UTC
-**Issues resolution:**
+**Issues resolution:** October 29, 2025.
+Ignored.
+This is not a bug.
+If a person tries to drag a card while the search is active and it just snaps back, they will take that as an indication of dragging not being available.
+Maybe in the future we'll add a little popup saying "Cards can't be dragged when filtering is active" later, but it's fine for now.
+To help alleviate this, I added an "X" at the right side of the search box to clear the filtering.
+This makes it easier and faster to clear the search and get back to a state where users can drag cards.

-**Category:** Bug
+~~**Category:** Bug
 **File:** index.html
-**Lines:** 1020-1038
+**Lines:** 1020-1038~~

-**Problem:**
+~~**Problem:**
 `persistOrder()` has incorrect behavior when search is active.
 When a search filter is applied and user drags cards, the function calls `render()` immediately and returns, but the drag operation completes, leading to visual inconsistency.
-The actual state isn't updated, but the DOM temporarily shows the moved card before re-rendering.
+The actual state isn't updated, but the DOM temporarily shows the moved card before re-rendering.~~

-**Rationale:**
+~~**Rationale:**
 During search, cards should not be draggable (or dragging should be prevented).
-Currently, SortableJS allows dragging even during search, leading to confusing UX where cards appear to move but changes aren't persisted.
+Currently, SortableJS allows dragging even during search, leading to confusing UX where cards appear to move but changes aren't persisted.~~

-**Fix Plan:**
+~~**Fix Plan:**
-Disable dragging when search is active:
+Disable dragging when search is active:~~

 ```javascript
 // Modify makeSortable function (lines 1005-1018)